Paybis Review – A Beginner’s Guide

 Overall the service runs smoothly and responsively.
 It’s a user-friendly, if not glamorous, user interface with no distractions or unnecessary features.
 The website is nice and responsive, making purchases via mobile browser a breeze too.

 Paybis offers a decent range of fiat and digital currencies combined with a wide selection of payment methods.
-The list of cryptocurrencies offered by Paybis include:
+The list of cryptocurrencies offered by Paybis includes:

 - Bitcoin Cash

-You can view a complete up-to-date list of cryptocurrencies here.
-Paybis supports the following fiat currencies:
+And many more tokens.
+You can view a complete up-to-date list of cryptocurrencies here, in the drop-down selection box.

-Payment methods accepted on the platform are credit card, debit card, Skrill, Neteller, Payeer, Advanced Cash, SEPA and Wire transfers.
+Payment methods accepted on the platform are credit card, debit card, Apple Pay, Skrill, Neteller, Payeer, Advanced Cash, SEPA and Wire transfers.

 Fees differ dramatically based on payment method but all are clearly stated at the start of the buying process.
 Credit and debit card purchases come with a hefty 10% fee which is well above the industry standard.